 Required: Pet Dog Manners class 1 or 2 or instructor’s permission

 Agility for Fun: A 6 week course for Pet Dog Owners who may not want to compete but still want to play at agility.
 This class offers introductions to most of the obstacles and builds up to 3-4 sequence patterns.
 It is a great way for beginners to learn obstacles and “get their feet wet” in agility.
 The class moves along quickly.
 You should have a way to do some practice at home, tho it is not necessary to own all the agility equipment.
+This class can be repeated if you want to continue to play with agility.

 6 weeks: $120